urbien/tradle/README.md

 Ethereum discussions are centered around the possibilities opening up with the Turing-completeness of their script.
 Yet here we present an simplified programming approach.
 How come?
 Will this simplistic programming model work for a large enough set of use cases?
 First of all, there is a cop out - you can write your own tradle code (today in Java, tomorrow in JavaScript, Python and other languages), and oracle will dutifully execute it in its sandbox.
 But we consider this freedom only as a way of experimenting with the new use cases before they are generalized to be programmed by non-developers.
 So what methods do we use to make micro-scripting feasible?

 - **technicals** - we borrow this term from algo-trading, where the raw value, like the price of the stock is processed using some algorithm (like moving average), and the result, called a technical, can be used in a rule in lieu of the raw value.
-At the moment we have built-in set of such functions, but in the future we will provide a plugin mechanism, so that this library can grow.
+At the moment we have a built-in set of such functions, but in the future we will provide a plugin mechanism, so that this library can grow.
 - **variables** - like in an IFTTT recipe, all tradle's input events become variables.
 Variables can be used to fill in properties of tradle's actions.
 In algo-trading the action is a trade, and one of its properties is a ticker for the financial product to buy/sell.
 This ticker symbol can be filled automatically, for example from an event that catches anomaly in the specific stock price, or a crypto-currency pair.
 - **storage** - allows user to save a variable on a tradle, and use it in tradle rules next time tradle is run.
 Currently we put several built-on variables into storage automatically, but will expand that to any variables.
 - **chaining** - tradle firing (or its storage changes) can serve as an input into another tradle.